purdiea/Git-Intro/README.md

 # Git-Intro
-Contains useful commands for using GitHub
+Contains useful commands for using GitHub.
+See also [Tech Training](https://sites.google.com/a/moveon.org/moveon-wiki/tech/tech-trainings/introduction-to-git-version-control) reference

-### Set up connection and navigate to folder
+### Set up connection, navigate to folder, and clone repository

 * Test whether the ssh is running/active (?)